 If you’re looking for a little more comfort, a garbage bag can even be used as a pillow.
 Just blow air into it to inflate it as much as possible before tying off the end and trapping the air inside.

 These are only a few examples of ways to use items you have lying around the house in an emergency situation.
-Head to the forum to share your ideas with other BattlBoxers about ways to utilize household items in a life or death scenario.
+Head to our Facebook page to share your ideas with other BattlBoxers about ways to utilize household items in a life or death scenario.